michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. And they have rewarded me evil for good, and hatred for my love.

-6. Set thou a wicked man over him: and let Satan stand at his right hand.Satan: or, an adversary
+6. Set thou a wicked man over him: and let Satan stand at his right hand.

-7. When he shall be judged, let him be condemned: and let his prayer become sin.be condemned: Heb. go out guilty, or, wicked
+7. When he shall be judged, let him be condemned: and let his prayer become sin.

-8. Let his days be few; and let another take his office.office: or, charge
+8. Let his days be few; and let another take his office.

 9. Let his children be fatherless, and his wife a widow.